 It will take 5-10 minutes to come up to pressure.

-Recipe FAQs and Expert Tips
+🤷🏻♀️ Recipe FAQs

-The best cut of meat for pulled pork is the pork shoulder, which can be found under the following names: Boston butt or roast, and the picnic roast.
+The best cut of meat for pulled pork is the pork shoulder, which can be found under the following names: Boston butt or roast, and picnic roast.

 - Instead of wine and barbecue sauce, try an equal amount of broth, beer, and even coffee.
-Get a little crazy, why don't you?

 Love this recipe?
 Please leave a 5-star 🌟🌟🌟🌟🌟rating in the recipe card below & a review in the comments section further down the page.

-Stay in touch with me through social media @ Instagram, Pinterest, 4294 TikTok, and Facebook.
+Stay in touch with me through social media @ Instagram, Pinterest, TikTok, and Facebook.
 Don't forget to tag me when you try one of my recipes!

-Instant Pot Pulled Pork
+Instant Pot Pork Butt

 Ingredients

-- 3½ lbs. pork roast
+- 3½ lbs pork roast

 - 3 tablespoon vegetable oil